Gorn (video game)

-Gorn (stylized as GORN) is a 2019 virtual reality game developed by Free Lives and published by Devolver Digital.
+Gorn (stylized as GORN) is a 2019 virtual reality hack and slash video game developed by Free Lives and published by Devolver Digital.
 The player is a gladiator who fights opponents to death in arena using weapons at their disposal.
 The game was launched in early access in 2016, and had a full release on July 18, 2019 for Microsoft Windows.
 A PlayStation VR version released in 2020 and an Oculus Quest port followed in 2021.
-An updated version for the PlayStation VR2 will be released March 16, 2023.
+An updated version for the PlayStation VR2 was released March 16, 2023.
+A sequel titled Gorn 2 was released on April 17, 2025.

 Gameplay

 In the menu, the player can choose which warrior to play as, each with different strengths.
 Gorn is a wave based game; the player has to clear the arena of enemies to progress.
 At the start of each wave, the player is offered a choice between weapons.
 Gorn has weapons such as spears, sledgehammers, and crab claws that can be used to dispatch opponents.
 The game features a dismemberment system, which allows the player to chop a limb off to disable or kill an enemy.
 Clearing a certain number of waves leads to a boss fight that the player needs to complete to progress.
 If the player takes damage, the edge of the screen turns red, and if the player doesn't manage to kill an enemy before the screen goes completely red, they have to restart from a checkpoint.